Rate-Induced Tipping to Metastable Zombie Fires: R-tipping Mechanisms for Global Warming

-In the simple case, the folded-saddle singular canard $\tilde{\gamma}^S$ perturbs to a family of canards when $0 < \epsilon \ll 1$.
+In the simple {\sw slow} case, the folded-saddle singular canard $\tilde{\gamma}^S$ perturbs to a family of canards when $0 < \epsilon \ll 1$.
 The family contains one maximal canard, namely the {\em folded-saddle maximal canard} $\tilde{\gamma}^S_\epsilon$, and associated canards ``without head" and ``with head"~\cite{SZMOLYAN2001419}.
 Thus, these canards explain the simple part of the regular R-tipping diagram at lower values of $T_a^+$, including the (cyan) critical range and the vertical asymptote of the blue curve of maximal canards.
-In the context of excitable systems, we use Definition~\ref{defn:critrng}(ii) to relate a family of canards ``without head" associated with a {\em codimension-one normally hyperbolic repelling slow manifold near FS} to a new type of excitability quasithreshold; see also~\cite{wieczorek_excitability_2011,Mitry2013}.
+In the context of excitable systems, we use Def.~\ref{defn:critrng}(ii) to relate a family of canards ``without head" associated with a {\em codimension-one normally hyperbolic repelling slow manifold near FS} to a simple excitability quasithreshold; see also~\cite{wieczorek_excitability_2011,Mitry2013}.